openvinotoolkit/openvino_notebooks/notebooks/274-efficient-sam/README.md

 More details about model can be found in [paper](https://arxiv.org/pdf/2312.00863.pdf), [model web page](https://yformer.github.io/efficient-sam/) and [original repository](https://github.com/yformer/EfficientSAM)

 In this tutorial, we consider how to convert and run EfficientSAM using OpenVINO.
+We also demonstrate how to quantize model using [NNCF](https://github.com/openvinotoolkit/nncf)

 The image below illustrates the result of the segmented area of the image by provided points